 NEW YORK HILTON MIDTOWN

-A salsa dance festival of workshops, salsa shows, and dancing
+A salsa and bachata dance festival of workshops, shows, and dance parties

 Salsa New York City

 These are places to listen or dance to salsa.
 Can you listen to salsa without dancing?